dsmiller95/Plantformer/ArchitectureDescisionLog/ADR-01-DomainArchitecture.md

 ﻿
+# Problem

+An application architecture is needed to separate concerns and responsibilities.

 # Responsibility segregation

 ## Domain
-The domain handles all the game logic, to the maximum extend possible.
-It will store all state which it can.
-Some state is stored in the engine, such as physics engine, because we will not be implementing our own physics engine.
+The domain handles all the game logic, to the maximum extent possible.
+It will greedily store game state.
+Some state must be stored in the engine, such as physics data, because we will not be implementing our own physics engine.

-The domain is exposed as a single Tick() function which is called every frame and accepts a context object which contains all input and external state(physics).
+The domain is exposed as a single Tick() function which is called every frame and accepts a context object which contains all input and external state (physics, time).
 The function returns a list of events to be executed and rendered by the bindings.

 The domain is responsible for: